JoshBridgeman/terraform-learning/README.md

 # TerraformLearning
 This is me learning Terraform.
-The learning project deploys an EC2 instance with an nginx Docker image on it.
+The learning project deploys an EC2 instance and runs an nginx Docker container.

 This involves:
 1. Creating a custom VPC